2019 Negeri Sembilan FA season: Events

 Negeri Sembilan has got a new head coach, Mat Zan Mat Aris to face the Malaysia Premier League in 2019.
 Negeri Sembilan has also signed several new players such as Norhafiz Zamani Misbah and Shunsuke Nakatake.

 On January 22, 2019, the Negeri Sembilan Football Association (PBNS) has announced that Rhino SEA will sponsor the new kit for the Negeri Sembilan team.
 The club became the first team in Malaysia and Southeast Asia to collaborate with the brand.

-On 15 February 2019, the club was defeated by UiTM FC at home with a heavy defeat of 4-1 in league match.
+On 15 February 2019, the club was defeated by UiTM FC at home with a heavy defeat of 4–1 in league match.

-On April 2019, Negeri Sembilan FC signed new player from Brazil which is Almir on the mid-season.
+In April 2019, Negeri Sembilan FC signed new player from Brazil which is Almir on the mid-season.

 On 3 August 2019, Negeri Sembilan lost to the Kedah team in the first match of the Malaysia Cup group A stage.
-The club lost 3-1 at Tuanku Abdul Rahman Stadium.
+The club lost 3–1 at Tuanku Abdul Rahman Stadium.

 On 23 August 2019, the club win over Terengganu in the 2019 Malaysia Cup.
-The result was 3-2.
+The result was 3–2.